 The Mystery of the Missing Twins is one of the strangest cases in Basil’s career.
 With only a few crumbs of clues with which to find answers, how is he ever going to figure out where Angela and Agatha are being kept—and, of course, who mouse-napped them!
 Will Basil’s mouse sleuthing skills be up to the task of finding the twins before it’s too late?

-At the back of the book is a sneak peak of what adventure is waiting for the reader.
+At the back of the book is a sneak peek of what adventure is waiting for the reader.
 Sounds fun!

 And like most hard bound books, the inside flaps are giving some hints on what’s inside.
 In this adventure, Basil must rescue a pair of twins that have been mouse-napped as leverage to evict Basil from his home.